mrtek/Pocket-TTS-Spokenword-RUS/README.md

 * **GUI Application**: Desktop interface for easy audiobook creation
 * Runs on CPU only (no GPU required)
 * Small model size, 100M parameters + emotion analysis
-* Audio streaming with emotion-aware parameter control
-* Low latency, ~200ms to first audio chunk
 * Faster than real-time, ~4-6x speed on modern CPUs
-* Uses 1-2 CPU cores optimally
+* Uses 1-4 CPU cores optimally
-* Python API, CLI, and GUI interfaces
 * Voice cloning with emotion preservation
 * English text support
-* Resume capability for long-form content
-* Batch processing for multiple files

-## Trying it from the website, without installing anything
+## Trying it from the website, without installing anything (origanl model interface NOT this GUI program)

 Navigate to the https://kyutai.org/tts to try basic TTS functionality directly in your browser.
 You can input text, select different voices, and generate speech without any installation.